Fernando Poe Jr. 2004 presidential campaign

-The 2004 presidential campaign of Fernando Poe Jr. was formally launched on November 26, 2003, upon announcing his candidacy at the Manila Hotel in the City of Manila.
+The 2004 presidential campaign of Fernando Poe Jr. was formally launched on November 27, 2003, upon announcing his candidacy at the Manila Hotel in the City of Manila.
 Poe was the Koalisyon ng Nagkakaisang Pilipino (KNP)'s nominee for President of the Philippines in the 2004 election.
 He chose Loren Legarda, the sitting Majority Floor Leader of the Philippine Senate, as his vice presidential running mate on January 1, 2004.
-A public figure in his movie career and known for his charitable but unpublicized endeavours, he targeted his candidacy at the same poor whom he championed in his films.
+A public figure in his movie career and known for his charitable but unpublicized endeavors, he targeted his candidacy at the same poor whom he championed in his films.

-Poe accepted the nomination in December 2003 and was to be the standard opposition bearer for the Philippines' 2004 presidential election.
+Poe accepted the nomination for president in December 2003 by KNP and was to be the standard opposition bearer for the Philippines' 2004 presidential election.
 Some accounts portray him as a reluctant candidate who was only prevailed upon to accept the nomination by his best friend, deposed former President Joseph Estrada.
-But other accounts say he was convinced to cast his bid for the presidency because of the overwhelming crowd that gathered for the first rally of the FPJ for President Movement at the Cuneta Astrodome in Pasay.
+But other accounts say he was convinced to cast his bid for the presidency because of the overwhelming crowd that gathered for the first rally of the FPJ for President Movement at the Cuneta Astrodome in Pasay held on October 23, 2003.

+Pre-election

+In 2002, after visiting Ilocos Norte, a known province dominated by the Marcos family, Poe was rumored that he will be paired with then-Governor Bongbong Marcos as his running mate for 2004 elections.